Skip to content

 5. Save the workflow

-1. Add a manual trigger node#
+1. Add a Manual Trigger node#

 Open the nodes panel (reminder: you can open this by selecting the + icon in the top right corner of the canvas or selecting Tab on your keyboard).